lroellin/HSRSync/README.md

 You can also customize your modules to sync.

+## How to run
+* Customize the values to your environment
+* This is an unsigned Powershell Script.
+You may need to change your Execution Policy.
+There are many manuals on the Internet
+* Right click / Run with Powershell

 ## Requirements
 You need to have the Cisco AnyConnect VPN client installed.
 If it's not found, check the parameters in VPN.ps1